Irma P. Hall: Personal life

-Car accident
+Car crash

-Shortly before the film release of The Ladykillers, Hall was seriously injured in a car accident in Chicago.
+Shortly before the 2004 film release of The Ladykillers, Hall was seriously injured in a car crash in Chicago.
 In the midst of a snowstorm, she lost control of her vehicle, crossed lanes into oncoming traffic, and hit another car head on.

 She underwent emergency open-heart surgery for a puncture wound to her aorta caused by a broken rib.
 In addition, Hall also suffered a shattered ankle and a broken arm.
 Hall was cited for driving with a suspended license, and not staying in her lane.
 She made a full recovery, and was able to continue her career.